-Whilst we wouldn't go so far as to class this as a spectacular view, it's worth seeking out if you're visiting the Tate Modern (and you fancy a cup of tea).
+We wouldn't describe this as a spectacular view, but it's definitely worth seeking out if you're already planning to visit the Tate Modern anyway (and you fancy a cup of tea).

-On level 7 of the gallery is the appropriately named "Level 7" restaurant, which offers sit-down meals and a bar.
-(It's the big glass-fronted level that you can see on the roof of the gallery.)
+On level 6 of the gallery is a restaurant which offers sit-down meals and a bar.
+(It's that big glass-fronted level that you can see when you're standing outside.)

 If you pick a seat next to the bar window then you'll get a great view of the Millennium Bridge and the dome of St. Paul's Cathedral.
 The buildings directly in front of St. Paul's will never win any architectural awards, but it's quite nice sitting there with a beer and watching the people strolling along Bankside, and the boats motoring up the Thames.

 Have a read of Craig's blog before you go, because he's written a review of Tate Modern.
 It's not his favourite gallery in the world (in fact, he doesn't like it at all -- but that's because he's not a fan of modern art), but he still thinks the building itself is worth looking at.
 It used to be an old power station, and the stomach of the building has been left empty.
 It's just a vast blackened chasm now, usually with a giant art installation inside -- the architecture, at least, is genuinely impressive.

 You might also want to check out our page of other great views in London.

 brucemartin – “I don't know the answer about late evening viewing hours, but I agree that it is a very relevant and useful question.
 I think that one of the best aspects of the London Drum forum is the knowledge about various viewpoints around London, so I look forward to reading the answer to this, and anyone else's observations of other viewing opportunities.